PacketFire/packetfire_site/content/post/intro-to-bgp.md

 Because peer1 was configured to export routes to peer3, and because peer3 was configured to import routes from peer1, we were able to get this route into the BIRD routing table on peer3.
 Then, because we have the kernel protocol configured to export routes in BIRD, these routes will make it into the kernel routing table on peer3.

 ### Next steps:
-We've explored many concepts in this simple tutorial, however we've barely scratched the surface of what bird and by extension BGP can do.
+We've explored many concepts in this simple tutorial, however we've barely scratched the surface of what bird and, by extension, BGP can do.
 Feel free to use this playground to further experiement with announcing and filtering routes.
 In later tutorials, we will dig deeper into how BGP works and the processes it uses to determine routes, including what communities and local preference are and how these can be used by your BGP daemon to choose the best path to a server.
-We will also explore what an anycasted IP is and how we can configure high-availability with BGP.
-BGP can give you a significant amount of control over the topology of your network.
+We will also explore what an anycasted IP is and how we can configure high-availability with BGP as well as how we can use filtering policies, in place of our direct interface policies, to control what prefixes are announced to each node.
+BGP can give you a significant amount of control over the topology of your network and understanding how to use it will allow you to better shape your network to how you see fit.